CodingNomads/creator-docs/docs/01-content-guidelines.md

 The following points give guidance on how to structure your technical writing to improve readability and help readers to learn from your material.

-## 3-Step Principle
+## Three-Step Principle

-**Follow the 3-step-teaching principle:** Many have recommended to use this structure, and we do too.
+**Follow the three-step-teaching principle:** Many have recommended to use this structure, and we do too.

 1. **Intro:** Tell your students what information you will give them
 2. **Main:** Give them that info